quantum-tinkerer/MeanFi/docs/source/documentation/algorithm.md

 $$

 In the code, $f$ corresponds to the {autolink}`~pymf.params.rparams.tb_to_rparams` function (inverse is {autolink}`~pymf.params.rparams.rparams_to_tb`).
-Currently, $f$ parameterizes the mean-field interaction by taking only the upper triangular elements of the matrix $V_{\text{MF}, nm}(R)$ (the lower triangular part is redundant due to the Hermiticity of the Hamiltonian) and splitting it into a real and imaginary parts to form a real-valued vector.
+Currently, $f$ parameterizes the mean-field interaction by taking only the upper triangular elements of the matrix $V_{\text{MF}, nm}(R)$ (the lower triangular part is redundant due to the Hermiticity of the Hamiltonian) and splitting it into real and imaginary parts to form a real-valued vector.

 With this, we define the self-consistency criterion as a fixed-point problem: